pramitdash/assignment_solution_Chezuba/README.md

 Distinct queries done on Aug 1st between 00:04:00 and 00:04:59: GET /1/queries/count/2015-08-01 00:04: <br>

 # Summary:
-The application will works fine as per the task, but as per my research this is not the efficient way to do the application run effectively because its taking a small time gape to get the record count this is because its quering all through the record in the dataframa which will increase everytime the record numbers if increase.<br>
+The application will works fine as per the task, but as per my research this is not the efficient way to do the application run effectively because its taking a small time gape to get the record count this is because its quering all through the record in the dataframa which will increase everytime the record numbers increase.<br>
-As per my knoladge and i beleave that ELASTIC-SEARCH could be a perfect solution to make this functionality efficient.
+As per my knowladge ELASTIC-SEARCH could be a perfect solution to make this functionality efficient if we use in the storage procedure.

 ## Thank You So Much for giving the time to evaluate the project